-Agencies were given until May 11, 2021 to provide comments.
+Agencies were given until December 11, 2022 to provide comments.
 This period was the first opportunity for agencies to provide comments on the draft updates to the Plan.
+No comments were received on the draft policies and maps.
+Council resolutions were received from affected municipalities.